1. Twitter

 Early Talk Boost

-Early Talk Boost helps young children aged 3-4 build vital language and communication skills through fun, therapist-designed group sessions.
+Early Talk Boost from Speech and Language UK helps young children aged 3-4 build vital language and communication skills through fun group sessions that are designed by Speech and Language Therapists.

 Early Talk Boost is a fun, engaging program that helps young children develop their essential language and communication skills.
-It's especially designed by Speech Therapists for children who may be struggling with:
+It's specially designed by Speech Therapists from Speech and Language UK for children who may be struggling with:

 • Listening and attention